 A beneficial event to the country’s small wine industry

-POTOMJE, Croatia, Jan 17 (Reuters) – A Croatian red wine will be among wines served at events on Inauguration Day this week in Washington, the winery that produced it says, hoping that the moment in the presidential spotlight will be a boon to the country’s small wine industry.
+POTOMJE, Croatia, Jan 17 (Reuters) – A Croatian red wine will be among the wines served at the events on the Inauguration Day this week in Washington.
+The winery that produced the wine says: “We hope that the moment in the presidential spotlight, is also a boon to the country’s small wine industry”.